a2-atu/a2commerce/packageflow-md/3-a_2_payment_guide.md

 > When more gateways are added, this can switch to **HYBRID** without breaking compatibility.

 > **Update: PayPal now uses BOTH JavaScript confirmation + Webhook validation.**
-> Webhook becomes the source of truth — JS confirm only *initiates* verification.
+> Webhook becomes the source of truth — JS confirm only _initiates_ verification.
 > & Callback URL Structure
 > All payment gateways must target the **same internal entry points** so the business logic does not change.

 ### **Base Payment Routes**

 ```
-POST /a2/payment/{provider}/init        → optional
+POST /a2/commerce/payment/{provider}/init        → optional
-POST /a2/payment/{provider}/confirm     → used for PayPal JS button
+POST /a2/commerce/payment/{provider}/confirm     → used for PayPal JS button
-POST /a2/payment/{provider}/callback    → for redirect-based gateways
+POST /a2/commerce/payment/{provider}/callback    → for redirect-based gateways
-POST /a2/payment/{provider}/webhook     → for server‑to‑server notifications
+POST /a2/commerce/payment/{provider}/webhook     → for server‑to‑server notifications
 ```

 ### **Example Routes (expanded)**